 A common practice in pump systems is to allow a minimum of 10 to 15 psi for the control valve’s pressure drop.
 Using Equation 3 and the control valve pressure drop at maximum flow, the designer can calculate the control valve pressure drop at minimum flow and at normal (100 percent) flow.
 The system head and the control valve head for minimum and maximum flow are shown in Figure 3.
 The straight lines are based on a case in which the maximum flow is 115 percent and the control valve head loss is 10 meters of water column (WC).
 Lines for different minimum flow cases (30 percent L, 35 percent L, 40 percent L, 45 percent L and 50 percent L) are also plotted.

+In a pump and control valve system, these lines should always fall on the characteristic curve of a centrifugal pump since the system head plus control valve loss has to equal the pump head.
+However, some of these lines can be seen to slope downward toward lower flow rates, which is unlike the shape of a centrifugal pump curve, which slopes down toward rising flow conditions.
+Depending on the shape of the pump curve, only one of these lines will best match the pump curve.
+In Figure 3, at 45 percent and higher minimum flow, the head requirement is seen to reduce with increased flow.
 In a second example, the above computations are based on a control valve with 30 meters of WC loss at maximum flow, instead of 10 meters of WC loss considered earlier.
 Loss at minimum flow is computed following the above steps.
 These lines (30 percent H, 35 percent H, 40 percent H, 45 percent H and 50 percent H) are also plotted in Figure 3.
 With these plots, even for the 30-percent turndown case, the head reduces with increased flow.
 The system head plus control valve head in this case will track the pump curve even to a lower value of minimum flow than was seen with the 10-meter WC head loss control valve.

+The curve with minimum n that meets the system plus control valve head, at minimum, normal and maximum flow conditions represents the optimum pump selection.
 These curves are plotted on Figure 4 showing 25.6 percent, 28.8 percent, 32.9 percent, 38.3 percent, 46.0 percent and 57.5 percent minimum flow cases with 115 percent as the maximum flow in all the cases.
 This is accomplished by simultaneous solution of the system head (Equation 2), control valve (Equation 3) and pump family of curves (Equation 5) to calculate a diameter ratio, n.
 The constants used for the pump curve were a = 200, b = -0.05 and c = -0.001.